srimanpankaj/srimanpankaj.github.io/_pages/cv.md

 ### April 2025
 - Secured Alexander von Humboldt Research Fellowship (to begin in January 2026 at TU Berlin with Prof. Andrea Cominola).

-### March 2025
-- Secured the Marie Curie Seal of Excellence Award for my postdoctoral proposal.

 ### February 2025
 - Joined Technion - Israel Institute of Technology as a postdoctoral researcher.
 - Received the MSCA Seal of Excellence 2024 for my Horizon Europe postdoctoral proposal.